AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-support-issues-submitting-support-case.md

 hidefromtoc: yes
 ---

-# Workfront: Issues submitting a Workfront support case on Experience League
+# Workfront: Issues submitting a [!DNL Workfront] support case on [!DNL Experience League]

 If you are a [!DNL Workfront] Authorized Support Contact and are having issues submitting a support case, please click [here](https://workfrontpartners.force.com/one/s/).